vitessio/website/content/en/docs/15.0/user-guides/operating-vitess/backup-and-restore/backup-and-restore.md

 - `zstd`

 To change which compression engine to use, you can use the `--compression-engine-name` flag.
-The compression engine is also be saved to the backup manifest, which is read during the decompression process to select the right engine to decompress (so even if it gets changed, the `vttablet` will still be able to restore previous backups).
+The compression engine will also be saved to the backup manifest, which is read during the decompression process to select the right engine to decompress (so even if it gets changed, the `vttablet` will still be able to restore previous backups).

 If you want to use an external compressor/decompressor, you can you can do this by setting:
 - `--external-compressor` with the command that will actually compress the stream;
 - `--external-compressor-extension` (only if using xtrabackupengine): this will let you use the extension of the file saved
 - `--compression-engine-name` with the compatible engine that can decompress it.
+Use `external` if you are using an external engine not included in the above supported list.
+This value will be saved to the backup
-This will be saved in the backup MANIFEST; If you don't add this, backups won't be able to restore unless you pass the parameter below:
+MANIFEST; If it is not added (or engine is `external`), backups won't be able to restore unless you pass the parameter below:
 - `--external-decompressor` with the command used to decompress the files;

 The `vttablet` process will launch the external process and pass the input stream via STDIN and expects the process will write the compressed/decompressed stream to STDOUT.

+If you are using an external compressor and want to move to a builtin engine:
+- If the engine is supported according to the list above, you just need to make sure your `--compression-engine-name` is correct and you can remove the `--external-compressor` parameter
+- If you want to move away from an unsupported engine to a builtin one, then you have to:
+    - First change the `--compression-engine-name` to a supported one and remove the `--external-compressor`
+    - Once the first backup is completed, you can then remove `--external-decompressor`
+    - After this all new backups will be done using the new engine.
+Older backup will still required the `--external-decompressor`